oghogh0/Symbolic-Algebra-Lab/README.md

 <br/>
 <p align="left">
 EXPRESSIONS:<br/>
 Lastly, I have added support to parse strings into symbolic expressions (to provide yet another means of input).
 It takes in a single string containing either a single variable name, a single number, or a fully parenthesised expression of the form (E1 op E2), representing a binary operation (where E1 and E2 are themselves strings representing expressions, and op is one of +, -, *, or /).
-An assumption made is that the string is always well-formed and fully parenthesised (don't need to handle erroneous input), but it works for arbitrarily deep nesting of expressions.<br/>
+An assumption made is that the string is always well-formed and fully parenthesised (don't need to handle erroneous input), but it works for arbitrarily deep nesting of expressions.
+The implementation of this function expression does not use Python's built-in eval, exec, type, or isinstance functions.<br/>

 This process is broken down into two pieces: tokenising (to break the input string into meaningful units) and parsing (to build our internal representation from those units). <br/>